Fountainhead: the book

 worthy

-It was only years later that I realized the extent of Rand's influence on other people who weren't me.
-Kids with other sorts of backgrounds were reading her, too, and later many of them became famous Republicans.
-House Speaker Paul Ryan, Rand fanboy incarnate, required all his staffers to read not only The Fountainhead but also Atlas Shrugged.
-(I hope he paid well; Shrugged is a real slog.)
+It was only years later that I realized the extent of Rand's influence on people who weren't me.
+Kids from other parts of town were reading her, too, and later many of them became famous Republicans.
+House Speaker Paul Ryan, fanboy incarnate, required all his staffers to read not only The Fountainhead but also Atlas Shrugged.
+(I hope he paid well; Shrugged is a monstrous slog.)

 I flirted with the GOP myself in high school.
 I was briefly in the Teenage Young Republican Club; my dad was a Republican office-holder and it seemed like what I should do.
 I thought it might help me socially (i.e. meet girls).
 At one of the pool parties I realized I was not with people who were going to be my friends.
 I don't remember what triggered these feelings but I left the group and never went back.
 Around the same time I attended a debate at Ohio State University between two guys from the YAF (Young Americans for Freedom) and the SDS (Students for a Democratic Society).
 The topic was mostly Vietnam, and I found myself nodding my head with every point made by the supposedly radical SDS guy.
 In contrast the YAF fellows weren't making a lot of sense, dressed like Mormon missionaries, and seemed bitter and angry.
 I began to realize what a conservative was, and to know that I wasn't one.

 The really crazy kind of conservatism was everywhere in the sixties.
 The day Kennedy arrived in Dallas the biggest newspaper in town was calling for his assassination.
-I remember seeing a rabid paperback around the house called None Dare Call It Treason; I'm not sure anyone in the family ever read it.
-The John Birch Society was riding high; over time it morphed into the Tea Party and later the MAGA crowd.
+I remember seeing a rabid paperback around the house called None Dare Call It Treason; I'm not sure anyone in the family ever read it but there it was.
+The John Birch Society was riding high; over time that insanity morphed into the Tea Party and later the MAGA crowd.
 All this stuff is a hangover from the anti-commie

 forties and fifties, though no one has to look very hard to find earlier examples of the paranoid style in American politics.

-My perverse pleasure in reading The Fountainhead did not come from its politics, however.
+Finally, my perverse pleasure in reading The Fountainhead did not come from its politics.
 I liked the overheated sado-masochistic sex and I liked radically new architecture.
-I was a fanboy for Frank Lloyd Wright and he is, of course, the template for Howard Roark, the architect protagonist.
+I loved the designs of Frank Lloyd Wright and he is, of course, the template for Howard Roark, the architect protagonist.

 Fountainhead: the movie